ArgonDesign/alogic/doc/statements.md

 ### Shorthand assignments

-All binary arithmetic operators are available in the shorthand assignment form, including when the target is a concatenation or other compound lvalue:
+All binary operators are available in the shorthand assignment form, including when the target is a concatenation or other compound lvalue:

 ```
   a >>= 2;
   b[2] -= a;